 - Come back to your 401(k) and cap it off.
 If you still have money left after taking advantage of numbers one through eight, you probably have a fairly high income.
-Maxing out your 401(k) or other corporate retirement plan will not only further pad your retirement savings, but will also reduce your taxable income for every dollar contributed.
-You may contribute up to $18,500 per person — and a whopping $24,500 for investors 50 or older — in 2018.
+Maxing out your 401(k) or other corporate retirement plan will further pad your retirement savings and reduce your taxable income for every dollar contributed.
+You may contribute up to $22,500 per person — and a whopping $30,000 for investors 50 or older — in 2023.

-Conspicuously missing from this list are non-deductible Traditional IRAs, annuities, all forms of permanent life insurance and hundreds of other marketed repositories for your money.
-These products have their uses, but they simply don’t take priority over these ten financial initiatives.
-In all, I estimate the “cost” of checking off each of the listed priorities to be more than $70,000 annually, surely requiring combined household income of $250,000 or more.
+Conspicuously missing from this list are non-deductible Traditional IRAs, annuities, all forms of permanent life insurance, and hundreds of other marketed repositories for your money.
+These accounts and products have their uses, but they simply don’t take priority over these ten financial initiatives.
+In all, I estimate the “cost” of checking off each of the listed priorities to be more than $75,000 annually, surely requiring combined household income of $250,000 or more.
 That means you can likely free yourself from worrying about any of the additional pitches that come your way until you’ve mastered each of these.